PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 - *Documentation written for humans is difficult for AI agents to interpret consistently*
 - *Ambiguous or incomplete content leads to unreliable agent behavior*
 - *Knowledge assets lack standardized governance and quality evaluation*
-- *Scaling AI-ready content requires repeatable operational processes*
+- *Scaling AI-ready knowledge systems requires repeatable operational processes*
 - *Changes to knowledge are difficult to validate before deployment*

 This repository explores practical approaches to: